A Stu Ungar Story

 Wait!
 You mean, you ranked a woman ahead of me?

-At that point Stuey stopped eating completely.
+At that point, Stuey stopped eating completely.
 Just a few bites into the scrumptious platter, he plopped his ribs down onto the plate as if the entire meal was completely ruined.
-Stuey sat stoically in a state of disbelief.
+Stuey sat stoically in a state of disbelief, starring at no place in particular as though he’d been told something impossible to fathom.

 You want to write about me and tell everybody my story, and you’ve got a woman ranked better than me?